Cessup/chingon-general-api-ktor/README.md

-# cacao
+# chingon

-Cacao is a example of an e-commerce.
-It's API gives mobile applications all services in ktor by kotlin so that's the backend part.
+Chingon is an e-commerce platform.
+Its API offers all the services for different things by  ktor.

-I'm still developing it so my idea is make a system by my knowledge because I wanted to show you how I can make any system.
-If any one needs it for consult that will a pleasure be reference.
+I'm still developing it, so my plan is to create a system based on my knowledge, as I wanted to show you how I can create any system.

+If anyone needs help, I'd be happy to help.

 If you want to more information about me you can visit my website.
 - [cessup.com](https://www.cessup.com)